-Capital spending in fiscal 2006 is estimated to be below the budgeted amount detailed in the April Information Statement.
-The Commonwealth's capital investment plan for fiscal 2007 and beyond remains under development and will reflect any changes from the prior plan including revisions to the Central Artery/Tunnel cash flow projection.
+The following table sets forth historic capital spending, including actual fiscal 2006 figures.
+The Commonwealth's capital investment plan for fiscal 2007 and beyond remains under review and will reflect any changes from the prior plan including revisions to the CA/T Project cash flow projection.